esyede/rakit/packages/docs/data/session/usage.md

 ## Basic Knowledge

-Session provides a way to store user data between HTTP requests.
-Rakit provides a clean and consistent API for accessing various session backend drivers.

-Sessions in Rakit will automatically start on every web request when a session driver is configured (except for routes listed in the `'stateless'` session option), so you don't need to worry about starting sessions manually.
+A session stores data between HTTP requests, behind one API whatever the backend driver.
+With a driver configured it starts by itself on every web request, apart from the routes listed in the `'stateless'` session option.

 **Check if session has started:**